 DISCRETIONARY GRANTS – ACROSS THE UNITED STATES

 As EFF was embarking on its Mission Without Borders initiative in 2010, EFF came to understand the value of funding grants to organizations that were either: (1) pursuing innovative strategies to address the issues that EFF was passionate about, (2) engaged in programs that were creating change by raising awareness through gatherings, convenings, performances and social media, or (3) just starting out as organizations.
 These organizations were not geographically limited to Texas or Colorado, but rather, were working throughout the United States.
 Because of the varied and unique nature of these grants, EFF began approving and funding these grants throughout the calendar year as the need for funds arose.
 Through the end of 2017, EFF has granted $6.26 million in discretionary grants.

 DONATIONS – ACROSS THE UNITED STATES

 In 2010, EFF began making periodic donations to organizations that EFF wanted to support in a general way.
-The work of these organizations may or may not be totally aligned with the issues that EFF primarily focuses on, but it is work that EFF admires.
-EFF has currently funded $840K in donations.
+The work of these organizations may or may not have been totally aligned with the issues that EFF was primarily focused on, but it was work that EFF admired.
+Beginning in 2016, EFF began emphasizing and encouraging the donation category as a simplified process for our non-profit partners to receive funds when the amount of the funds being requested was below $25,000.
+This simplified process allows our non-profit partners to spend less time on fund acquisition and more time on doing the work that they have been established to do.
+EFF has currently funded $1.2 million in donations.